oopsmails/general-info/k8s/k8s-mint20-minikube.md

 ```

 ## Interact with your cluster

 ### If you already have kubectl installed, you can now use it to access your shiny new cluster:

+Actually, should NOT install kubectl first because version compatibility.

 kubectl get po -A